The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Introduction

 \gls{nbv} approaches can be broadly categorised by their sources of information.
 Model-based approaches require prior scene information to plan views (e.g., to compare a manufactured part with its production model) and cannot generalise to unknown scenes.
 Model-free approaches do not require \emph{a priori} scene information and plan next best views from the current observation state.

 The state of an observation is encoded with a scene representation.
 Most model-free \gls{nbv} planning approaches use \emph{structured} representations.
 These impose an external structure onto the scene.
 Volumetric representations segment the scene volume into a 3D voxel grid.
 Surface representations create a connected mesh from subsampled sensor measurements.
 These representations aggregate multiple measurements into each element of their structure.
-This simplifies selecting next best views but is computationally expensive and reduces observation fidelity.
+This simplifies selecting next best views but is computationally expensive and reduces observation fidelity (e.g., measurements from a partial surface may be sufficient for a voxel to be considered observed or a mesh to be connected without preserving surface details).
 Increasing the structural resolution (e.g., voxel number or mesh density) captures more detail but also increases computational costs.
-Higher-resolution voxel grids are more expensive to raycast and denser meshes are more computationally costly to update.
+High resolution voxel grids and denser meshes are more computationally expensive to raycast and update.

-\gls{nbv} approaches with unstructured representations do not impose external structures onto the scene and reason directly about sensor measurements.
+\gls{nbv} approaches with unstructured pointcloud representations do not impose external structures onto the scene and reason directly about sensor measurements.
 This maintains full fidelity and does not require restrictive assumptions about the scene structure but does require NBV approaches to reason about sensor measurements.
+Approaches with pointcloud representations aim to obtain coverage of scene surfaces rather than volumes of space by capturing new measurements that incrementally expanded an observation over connected surfaces.

-The \gls{see} proposes next best views directly from measurement density.
+The \gls{see} proposes next best views directly from measurement density and is therefore referred to as a `measurement-direct' approach.
 It identifies surfaces with low measurement density and proposes views to capture additional measurements.
 These views can be refined to avoid occlusions and improve visibility of their target surfaces.
-The next best view is chosen from these proposals to obtain a significant improvement in scene coverage while moving a short distance.
-New views are captured until a minimum measurement density is captured from the entire scene.
-The efficiency of this measurement-direct method allows SEE to obtain complete observations with relatively short travel distances and observation times compared to state-of-the-art volumetric approaches.
+A next best view is chosen from these proposals to obtain a significant improvement in scene coverage while moving a short distance.
+New measurements from this view are then added to the observation and new views are incrementally captured until a minimum measurement density is obtained from the entire scene.
+The efficiency of this method allows SEE to obtain complete observations with short travel distances and observation times compared to state-of-the-art volumetric approaches.

 The observation performance of \gls{see} is evaluated with both simulated and real-world experiments.
 The simulation experiments provide a quantitative comparison of \gls{see} with state-of-the-art volumetric approaches on both small- and large-scale scenes.
 In one simulation, small-scale tabletop models are observed using an RGB-D camera attached to a robotic arm.
 In another simulation, large-scale building models are observed with a LiDAR mounted on an aerial platform. \gls{see} consistently outperforms the evaluated volumetric approaches in these simulation experiments by obtaining similar or better surface coverage while travelling shorter distances and requiring less observation time.